-- To collect and process donations and membership payments.
+- To collect and process donations, payments and membership fees.

 1.4 Our website may use Google Analytics to gather data on our visitors.
 Aggregated site usage data (not personally identifiable data) may be provided to our sponsors.
 You may opt-out of the Google Analytics Advertising Features and ads.